UN Treaties - Ratification Status and Reservations

 Human Rights Law Centre Caselaw Database

 Although the focus of this database is cases on the Victorian Charter of Rights and Responsibilities 2006 (Vic), it is useful for finding selected cases in all Australian jurisdictions, in comparator foreign jurisdictions such as the UK, New Zealand, Canada, the US and India, the European Court of Human Rights and UN Committees.
-Cases can be searched by topic, court / tribunal and jurisdiction.
+Cases can be searched by topic.
 Useful case summaries are provided.

 In WorldCourts, keyword searches can be used to search a single court or several courts simultaneously.